Granada to Ronda Cycling Holiday

 22 to 28 miles/35 to 45 kms

 Spend the morning exploring the historic buildings of Antequera before saddling up and heading west.
 You pedal through a pleasant, rolling landscape of olive groves and oak trees as you make your way along the Abdalajis Valley.
 It’s a fairly short cycle today and you’ll soon arrive at your overnight location – a wonderful lakeside spot surrounded by mountains.
 You’ll stay in a converted old flour factory complete with swimming pool and restaurant.
-If you wish to walk the 8km impressive ‘Caminito del Rey’ (not included) it costs approximately €14 per person and needs to be pre booked in advance, see www.caminodelrey.info for details.
+If you wish to walk the 8km impressive ‘Caminito del Rey’ (not included) it costs approximately €15 per person and needs to be pre booked in advance, see www.caminodelrey.info for details.
 Important: you would need to arrive by 2.30pm to give yourself time to do this.
+It is closed on Mondays.

 Day 6 : El Chorro – Ronda